 During your time as a homeowner, you may find that you have come into some credit concerns.
 You may have taken out significant loans and found yourself in financial hardship, with not a lot of disposable income per month.

-Before you find yourself struggling to meet your credit commitments, you may be able to look at consolidating these payments into your mortgage, making it a manageable monthly payment for yourself.
+Before you find yourself struggling to meet your credit commitments, you may be able to look at consolidating these payments into your mortgage via a remortgage for debt consolidation, making it a manageable monthly payment for yourself.

 The downside is, because you are borrowing more money, generally over a longer period of time than the original loan payment might have been, you will be paying back much more interest overall.